itspriddle/apnd/README.markdown

             --foreground                 Run APND in foreground without daemonizing

     Help:
-            --version                    Show version
             --help                       Show this message

 ### APND Client

-APND includes a command line utility, `apnd-push`, which can be used to send notifications to a running APND instance, or Apple directly.
+APND includes a command line client which can be used to send notifications to a running APND instance, or Apple directly.
 It is only recommended to send notifications directly to Apple for testing purposes.

     Usage:
-      apnd-push [OPTIONS] --token <token>
+      apnd push [OPTIONS] --token <token>

     Required Arguments:
             --token  [TOKEN]             Set Notification's iPhone token to TOKEN